v4hn/ros-o-builder/README.md

 ## Compatibility with OpenRobotics' ROS2 packages

 The packages built here rely on Debian packages of ROS core infrastructure [[0](https://packages.debian.org/source/sid/ros-rosdep), [1](https://packages.debian.org/source/sid/ros-catkin)].
 For multiple reasons -partly technical, partly political- these packages are not compatible with OpenRobotics' ROS2 packages which build very similar packages themselves in incompatible ways.
-It is possible to set up a builder based on individual OpenRobotics' deb repositories though.
+It is possible to set up the builder based on individual OpenRobotics' deb repositories though.

+The [ubi-agni ros-builder-action](https://github.com/ubi-agni/ros-builder-action) provides a deb builder with a different featureset that builds packages mostly based on OpenRobotics' ROS2 packages.

 ## TODOs